 The spread is the difference between the Bid price (selling price) and the Ask price (buying price) of the CFD.
 Several factors might influence the size of the spread, such as:

-- The instrument’s liquidity: popular instruments are traded with lower spreads (BID/ASK difference) while rare ones have higher spreads;
+- Instrument’s liquidity: Popular instruments are traded with lower spread, rare ones have higher spreads.

-- Market volatility: when markets are volatile, the spreads tend to be wider than during quiet market conditions;
+- Market volatility: During volatile market conditions, the spread tends to be wider than in quieter market conditions.

-- Stock prices: spreads may increase when the price is low, as a connection to the idea that low-priced securities are new or small in size, and thus less liquid.
+- Stock prices: When a share’s price is low the spread might increase, as it’s related to the idea of low-priced securities being new or less liquid.

-When you open a position, the spread will be automatically charged:
+When a transaction is opened, the spread will be automatically debited from your account.

 2. Overnight Swap